 Signs and Symptoms of Dehydration

-The longer you’re dehydrated, the more your symptoms will worsen, according to the Cleveland Clinic.
-But for older adults, symptoms of dehydration can sometimes be hard to distinguish from general ailments or other problems.
+According to the Cleveland Clinic, the longer you’re dehydrated, the more your symptoms will worsen.
+But for older adults, symptoms of dehydration can sometimes be hard to distinguish from general ailments or other medical issues.

 - Dry mouth or skin